 Vision

-By combining components of both Criminology and Criminal Justice students study and learn about both the causes and consequences of crime and criminal behaviour and the systems designed to control crime.
+Students study and learn about both the causes and consequences of crime and criminal behaviour and the systems designed to control crime.

 We aim to provide students with the ability to think analytically about the causes and consequences of crime, and the nature of the criminal justice system.
 Students of the applied diploma in criminology develop many transferable skills through the varied methods of assessment, in particular skills of organisation, research, note taking and the planning and designing of campaigns.
 As a vocational qualification, practical skills and links to careers are at the heart of teaching and learning.